sveinpg/build-your-own-react/README.md

 3. For `mount` in `VDomNode` you basically just need to pass on the cache to the next call to `mount`.

 4. In `VCompositeNode` and the `mount` function.
 If the component is a class-component we have to increase the cache-index property and get the element at that index.
-If the element is defined, use it, if not, instantiate the class-component as we did before.
+If the element is defined, use it and update its props, if not, instantiate the class-component as we did before.
 Remember to push the class instance back into the cache before you are done.

-5. When re-render, remember to reset the cache index in `react-dom/index.js`.
+5. When re-render, you first need to reset the cache index and remove all contents in `domContainerNode` in `react-dom/index.js`.

 :running: Finally, for the last time, run the tests `npm run test13`.